 While Positano is popular for its central location, restaurants, and stunning natural beauty.
 Peak season can be crowded and I am not paying damn near $1500 a night for an outdated hotel room.

-Most of the hotels in Italy are not styled with contemporary decor which is what I look for when booking a hotel room.
-While I cover hotels throughout the entire these are the top towns where most visitors stay while visiting Amalfi.
+Most of the Amalfi Coast hotels are not styled with contemporary decor which is what I look for when booking a hotel room.
+While I cover hotels throughout the entire coast these are the top towns where most visitors stay while visiting Amalfi.

 - 1. Positano